1996 Qatari coup attempt: Aftermath

-In March 2018, an investigation conducted by the Qatari media organization Al Jazeera, Fahad Al-Malki, a Qatari then deputy head of intelligence and a key member of the coup attempt, was interviewed.
+In March 2018, in an investigation conducted by the Qatari media organization Al Jazeera, Fahad Al-Malki, a Qatari then deputy head of intelligence and a key member of the coup attempt, was interviewed.
 He claimed that Hamad bin Isa Al Khalifa, then Bahraini crown-prince, transferred $265,000 to him in order to carry out post-coup attempt bombings throughout Qatar under the guise of an opposition group to Emir Hamad bin Khalifa Al Thani named "The Restoration of Legitimacy".
 In October 1996, Al-Malki ordered a bomb to be planted at the office of the Immigration Department, but his attempts were thwarted as the bomb did not detonate as expected.
 Later, he fled to the UAE to avoid trial.
 According to Amnesty International, in January 1999 Fahad Al Malki was forcibly returned to Qatar from Yemen.
 The UAE also arrested other coup plotters and forcibly returned them to Qatar.
-In Qatar, over 100 people were accused, many of them with confessions obtained under torture, according to Amensty International.
+In Qatar, over 100 people were accused, many of them with confessions obtained under torture, according to Amnesty International.
 Fahad Al Malki was jailed in Qatar and was later pardoned by an Amiri decree in 2017.